May 7, 2023

 January 23, 2018

-After you update the CNAME in your DNS registrar, our system will automatically install an SSL certificate to protect your form with HTTPS.
-Thanks to Let’s Encrypt, this certification is 100% free and we automatically handle everything for you, from installation to renewal.
+Once you’ve added the CNAME in your DNS provider, PlatoForms will automatically install an SSL certificate for your custom domain.
+Thanks to Let’s Encrypt, the certificate is completely free, and we handle the entire setup and renewal process for you.

 December 12, 2017